tmespe/datacamp_data_analyst_certification/README.md

-# datacamp_data_analyst_certification
+# My solution for the Datacamp Professional Data Analyst Certification
-Project for Datacamp's Professional Data Analyst Certification
+Everything was done using Python with Jupyter notebook and the included libraries.